 Raising the belt sander to the vertical position requires using an Allen key, but that’s pretty much the case even in the best belt disc sander models.
 The motor is a little underpowered and can slow/stop if you apply too much pressure.
 As I said before, it’s not a heavy-duty tool and shouldn’t be treated like one.

 The table platform is ok but not great – feels a bit flimsy.
 In order to prevent its movement, you must tighten the knob with a wrench.
 It’s also not great for precision work.

-Overall- an affordable, compact, well-built, easy to use, and adjust bench sander.
+Overall- an affordable, compact, well-built, and easy-to-use bench sander.
 Very quiet too.
 It has plenty of power for home use and hobby woodworking.

 And as you may notice that pretty much the same machine is sold by other manufacturers like Rockwell(Rockwell rk7866 Belt/Disc Combo Sander) or Powertec BD4600.
 I recommend the WEN, though, due to the excellent customer service the company provides.